Search Term Connectors:

 You can also narrow your search by putting a search phrase in quotation marks.
 For example, searching for "heart attack" will usually give you fewer results than just searching heart attack.

-When you find an article you want, you can click on the UMLinks logo to get the full text.
+When you find an article you want, you can click on the UMass search button to get the full text.

-If an article or book is unavailable at UMass Amherst, current and retired UMass Amherst faculty and staff, and current students can get it using our Interlibrary Loan service.
-There will be a link to Interlibrary Loan when you use the UMLinks button.
+If an article or book is unavailable at UMass Amherst, you can get it using our Interlibrary Loan service.
+There will be a link to Request this resource through Interlibrary Loan on the window that opens after you click the UMass search button.

 More about Interlibrary Loan